RobinSchmidt/RobsClapStuff/Notes/DesignDecisions.md

   directions.
 No need to pull in a hash table or anything complicated like that.

-- I guess, that obviates the "cookie" facility as well which, I suppose, has the purpose of allowing plugins to speed up the lookup of a parameter (object) by id (by avoiding the lookup altogether).
+- I guess, that obviates the "cookie" facility as well which, I suppose, has the purpose of allowing plugins to speed up the lookup of a parameter object by id by avoiding the lookup altogether.

 ### Implementation